In Eight Hours I Strike

 I say “us” and “we” though it’s unfair to say for I’m not among the campers.
 My tent wasn’t shredded.
 My laptop wasn’t “confiscated.”
 I didn’t have to sleep on the floor in a jail.

 I say “us” because Occupy Oakland knows that the movement is much bigger than the campers.
-It is the farmers that provide the food, the bloggers and publicists that share the news, the artists that make the t-shirts and photos, the designers and developers who build the website, the thousands who clashed with police on Tuesday.
+It is the farmers who provide the food, the bloggers and publicists who share the news, the artists who make the t-shirts and photos, the designers and developers who build the website, the thousands who clashed with police on Tuesday.
 The campers represent us.
 They are our proxies.

 Politicians count active constituents as representative of larger numbers of lazy voters.
 One email counts for a handful of miffed voters, a letter even more, a phone call counts for many, and you can bet if people are sleeping on your fucking lawn you can count on a crowd with torches and forks.